 I’ve coached students from Orkney to Cape Town using Skype.
 It’s very easy, as long as our connection holds up.
 We agree a time for our session, plus an outline of what you want to cover.
 You then transfer your payment in advance by PayPal and we’re ready.

 If you can fund ten sessions in advance, you are eligible for the 10% discount rate.
 You pay for 9 lessons and I deliver one more free of charge.
 Course payment is in full, in advance and is non-refundable.
 Once you’ve paid for the course in advance, we can book lesson dates as we proceed week to week and complete the schedule to a mutually convenient timetable.
 You don’t have to commit to regular weekly slots, and we’ll keep a diary on line for reference.
 Once the first lesson is taken however, we much complete the course within six months.

-I’m afraid I don’t offer shared sessions because progress is always asymmetrical; students learn at different speeds.
-Then one invariably gives up.
-We do offer group workshops though, and you can find workshop information in our side menu.
+I’m afraid I don’t offer shared sessions because individual progress becomes asymmetrical.
+Then one students invariably gives up.
+I do offer group workshops though.
+You can find workshop information in the side menu.

 Once your first lesson is finished, we will set up a Drop Box (cloud folder) for you.
 We can place tabs, exercises and mp3 files here, which you can access remotely whenever you need to practise.
 This is your own personal harmonica space.

 Private tuition: £30.00 adults 1hr 1:1 / £25.00 juniors 1hr 1:1

 Skype tuition: £27.50 adults 1hr 1:1 / £25.00 juniors 1hr 1:1